MSRG/HyperLedgerLab-2.0/README.md

 - Hyerledger Caliper: v0.4.2
 - Operating system: Software has been developed on Ubuntu 20.04 LTS

-## Installation Process

-This is a 4 steps process as follows:

-1.
-2.
-3.
-4.

 ## Project Structure

 A breakdown of the code structure: [DirectoryStructure](docs/DirectoryStructure.md)